-- Coursework provides ongoing feedback on your programme. - Tests will assess the knowledge gained. - Examinations provide a more in-depth assessment of knowledge gained and assess your problem-solving abilities.
+- Coursework provides ongoing feedback on your programme - Tests will assess the knowledge gained. - Examinations provide a more in-depth assessment of knowledge gained and also assess your problem-solving abilities.

-The MSc Corporate Risk Management is designed and structured to allow for intellectual progression through core modules taught in terms 1 and 2.
+The MSc in Insurance and Risk Management is designed and structured to allow for intellectual progression through core modules taught in terms 1 and 2.
 Modules taught in term 2 normally build on the knowledge and skill acquired in term 1.
-Term three allows for further progression by choosing specialist elective modules or a research project (Business/Applied depending on elective choices), where students can apply knowledge and skills acquired earlier in the programme.
+Term three allows for further progression by choosing specialist elective modules or a research project (where you can apply knowledge and skills acquired earlier in the programme.